 What is Web Development?

-Web development includes the coding of the application logic, incorporating databases, designing user interfaces, and hosting the website on servers.
-Each activity involved in the process can be classified into server-side, client-side, and full-stack development.
+Each activity involved in the custom web app development process can be classified into server-side, client-side, and full-stack development.

 Layers of Web Development